mickimnet/myth-prompt-themes/README.md

 with right prompt support (general):
 ![M.y.t.h.
 Colorful Pointed with right prompt support](https://github.com/mickimnet/myth-packages/blob/master/screenshots/myth-prompt-themes/colorful-pointed-general-starship.png)
-_Remark:_ the newline in between the prompts is just used for the preview.
-The configuration itself doesn't use newlines (which can be enabled).

 without right prompt support (left_only):
 ![M.y.t.h.
 Colorful Pointed left side only](https://github.com/mickimnet/myth-packages/blob/master/screenshots/myth-prompt-themes/colorful-pointed-left_only-starship.png)
-_Remark:_ the newline in between the prompts is just used for the preview.
-The configuration itself doesn't use newlines (which can be enabled).

 ##### Slanted:

 with right prompt support (general):
 ![M.y.t.h.
 Colorful Slanted:](https://github.com/mickimnet/myth-packages/blob/master/screenshots/myth-prompt-themes/colorful-slanted-general-starship.png)
-_Remark:_ the newline in between the prompts is just used for the preview.
-The configuration itself doesn't use newlines (which can be enabled).

 without right prompt support (left_only):
 ![M.y.t.h.
 Colorful Slanted:](https://github.com/mickimnet/myth-packages/blob/master/screenshots/myth-prompt-themes/colorful-slanted-left_only-starship.png)
-_Remark:_ the newline in between the prompts is just used for the preview.
-The configuration itself doesn't use newlines (which can be enabled).

 ## Update history